Royal Australian Engineers: Motto

 The motto of the Royal Australian Engineers is Ubique (Everywhere), a motto shared with RAE's parent corps, the Royal Engineers.
 This motto was bestowed by King William IV in 1832 in recognition that both Sappers and Gunners were not entitled to carry Regimental Colours and typically served as small detachments instead of a whole unit.

 The original motto of the RAE, adopted at Federation was Facimus et Frangimus (We make and we break) and appeared on the engineer hat badge up until 1947 when it was replaced by Honi soit qui mal y pense.
 It now only appears on the Corps Cipher.

-The current engineer hat badge features a leather garter adorned with a crown and the motto Honi soit qui mal y pense (Evil be to him who evil thinks), mirroring the motto of the Order of the Garter.
+The current engineer hat badge features a leather garter adorned with a crown and the motto Honi soit qui mal y pense (Shame on him who thinks ill of it), mirroring the motto of the Order of the Garter.
 This honour was awarded to the RAE in 1947 for their efforts during World War II.